 What causes climate change?

-The gases that humans have put into the air over the past century from coal, oil and natural gas production have become trapped in our atmosphere.
-Energy from these gases can’t go to space, so it returns to earth, causing climate change and global warming.
+The gases that humans have put into the air over the past century from coal, oil and natural gas production have become trapped in our atmosphere. can’t go to space, so it returns to earth, causing climate change and global warming.

 There are three main types of greenhouse gases created by human activity: